ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_14/plot_points.md

     - some other way (Probably the biggest TODO ?)
     - maybe quick pass on what Lord D's castle looks like
     - ie: what do the vyre-watch look like/stat blocks.
 Zombie Hordes?
 Some other fun, caged monster?
+- Detail the EXACT benefits of blisterwood weaponry and how much to give out

 # BBEG dealings
 - Lord D: